Ohio DODD Claims Denials Are Here—What Providers Need to Know

 The Bottom Line

 This isn’t just a technology issue.
-It’s a financial and operational risk that can cripple provider sustainability.
-Ohio’s EVV system has left many well-intentioned providers vulnerable — but those who act now can still protect themselves.
+It’s a financial and operational risk that can destroy provider sustainability.
+Ohio’s EVV system has left many well-intentioned providers vulnerable.

 Don’t wait for denials to hit your remittance advice.
 By then, it may already be too late to recover quickly.